 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 4018284367.

 Learn more about what happens after the application is submitted.

 Last Updated on 07/06/2015.

-More information about Coventry Housing Authority can be found on its website at http://www.coventryhousing.org/.
 Representatives of Coventry Housing Authority may be available by phone at (401) 828-4367.
-Unless otherwise noted applications will not be provided or accepted by phone.
+Unless otherwise noted above, applications will not be provided or accepted by phone.

-As of the most recent VMS report, Coventry Housing Authority manages 270 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Coventry Housing Authority manages 269 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 15% having issued approximately 17 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 22 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.1 persons and has a household income of $15,981 per year.
 91% of households were very low income (VLI) and 64% were extremely low income (ELI).
 30% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 66% of households had other income (Social Security, Disability or Pension) as their major source of income.

 Heads of Household Characteristics